hacknomatrix/KINDEVILS-SCRAPPER/README.md

-if it shows this error then your account get restricted IF YOU GET ANY OTHER ERROR MAKE SURE TO COME https://t.me/kindevils and ask @realzed for erros
+if it shows this error then your account get restricted IF YOU GET ANY OTHER ERROR MAKE SURE TO COME https://t.me/kindevils and ask @realzed for errors